 - Complete the water district's Residential Water Release Form to determine your existing fixture count and calculate the amount of water you need for an ADU or JADU.
-You can also contact MPWMD at (831) 658-5601 to find out if there is an existing water permit on file for your property. - Work with a designer/contractor to develop plans for your ADU/JADU. - Submit a Building Permit application to the Carmel-by-the-Sea Building Safety Division. - a.
-For online permit submissions, visit https://carmel.portal.iworg.net/portalhome/carmel. - b.
-Submittal requirements for an attached ADU. - c.
-Submittal requirements for a detached ADU. - d.
-For additional resources, visit the Building Safety Division "Application and Informational Handout" webpage here. - Work with a contractor to construct your ADU/JADU. - Upon completion, you will receive a Certificate of Occupancy from the Building Safety Division. - Begin using your new housing unit!
+You can also contact MPWMD at (831) 658-5601 to determine if an existing water permit is on file for your property. - Work with a designer/contractor to develop plans for your ADU/JADU. - Submit a Building Permit application to the Carmel-by-the-Sea Building Safety Division. - For online permit submissions, visit https://carmel.portal.iworg.net/portalhome/carmel. - Submittal requirements for an attached ADU. - Submittal requirements for a detached ADU. - For additional resources, visit the Building Safety Division's "Application and Informational Handout" webpage here. - Timeline for review and approval (per Gov. Code Section 66317): - The application must be approved or denied within 60 days from the date a completed application is received.